 For those feeling more adventurous, check out Shimokita Hanto , a peninsula shaped like the head of an ax that is home to one of the most sacred sites in Japanese Buddhism, Mt.
 Osore.
 Covered in ash, smoking and looking like the gates to hell, the mountain and its Bodaiji Temple have become a popular tourist destination.

 Situated on Mutsu Bay, Aomori has many great places to dive headfirst into the bounty of the sea.
 The Hasshoku Center and Furukawa Fish Market are two of the city's most famous.
 At Furukawa Fish Market be sure to try the nokkedon, a rice bowl topped with the seafood of your choice.

 Tsugaru Hanto is a peninsula that juts out toward Hokkaido.
 It's the birthplace of the Tsugaru shamisen, a three-stringed guitar-like instrument popularly used in local folk music.
 The peninsula is home to Tappizaki Cape, the northernmost point on the Sea of Japan, where wild winds blow year round.

 A ride on the Tsugaru Railway, which runs across the southern part of the peninsula, is highly recommended.
-This slow-running train that stops frequently, and depending on the season may have wind bells mounted, baskets filled with chirping crickets, or equipped with stoves in the winter.
+This slow-running train stops frequently, and depending on the season may have wind bells mounted, baskets filled with chirping crickets, or will be equipped with stoves in the winter.